-- 36 The notion of comparability requires that like items and events are accounted for in a consistent way through time and by different entities, and that unlike items and events should be accounted for differently. - 37 EFRAG notes that the Amendments are only considering disclosure requirements.
-The amendments will therefore not result in changes with regards to whether: - (a) economically similar transactions being accounted for differently; or - (b) transactions that are economically different being accounted for as if they are similar.

-- 38 EFRAG, however, notes that the disclosures will inform users of financial statements on how SFAs are presented in the statement of financial position.
+- The notion of comparability requires that like items and events are accounted for in a consistent way through time and by different entities, and that unlike items and events should be accounted for differently. - 41 EFRAG notes that the Amendments are only considering disclosure requirements.
+The amendments will therefore not result in changes with regards to whether: - (a) economically similar transactions being recognised, measured, and/or presented differently; or - (b) transactions that are economically different being recognised, measured, and/or presented as if they are similar. - 42 EFRAG, however, notes that the disclosures will inform users of financial statements on how SFAs are presented in the statement of financial position.
 This will allow users of financial statements to compare entities using SFAs with those that do not and to make their own corrections to the statement of financial position if they consider that SFAs are economically different from arrangements they are presented with.
 In addition, and more specifically, the disclosures will contribute to the objective of credit rating agencies to accurately rate companies based on their credit quality. - In relation to comparability between entities of the disclosures required by the Amendments, EFRAG notes that the disclosures are only required for arrangements that would be covered by the description of SFAs in the Amendments.
 Other arrangements could be economically similar to these SFAs but would not result in the same disclosures.
 Accordingly, different disclosures could be provided for arrangements that would be economically similar.
-EFRAG, however, assesses that the information could generally be expected to be comparable.
+However, as the amendments do not affect recognition, measurement and presentation in the financial statements, but only require additional disclosures for certain arrangements, EFRAG assesses that the information could generally be expected to be comparable.
+EFRAG does thus not consider that comparability is significantly negatively affected by the fact that additional disclosures are required for certain arrangements but not for others.
 Therefore, EFRAG's overall assessment is that the Amendments satisfy the comparability criterion.